 Once agreed please confirm with Brenda when you will complete the article.
 Please be realistic about this – once you have set a date it is VERY IMPORTANT that you deliver by this date.
 The on-going coverage for Toastmasters relies on you delivering on time.
 If there is a problem – please give us plenty of notice.

 To use your article, the additional info (bio, photo etc.) must be delivered at the same time – we cannot use the article until we have all the information/images.
 Chantal will always need a high-resolution headshot of you to go with the article.
 This must be clear (not blurry), in keeping with the Toastmasters International brand (e.g. not one of you in the pub, or in a fancy-dress costume – yes, really, we’ve been given those!), at least 1mb in size (anything below 1mb is almost certainly unusable), and 300dpi (i.e. suitable for print publications).

 Chantal will liaise with you re changes, journalist interviews and requests, and will send you (and the rest of the Toastmasters team) links to coverage.
 If you want a copy of print coverage then it will be your responsibility to source your own copy.
 Unfortunately, journalists do not supply copies.

 Please, under no circumstances, contact a journalist direct unless asked to do so by Chantal.
-Daniel is the initial points of contact (for writing the article), and then once the article has been distributed Chantal should be the point of contact in all cases.
+Brenda is the initial points of contact (for writing the article), and then once the article has been distributed Chantal should be the point of contact in all cases.